raspberrypilearning/kabaddi/en/step_7.md

 --- task ---

+Add a restart loop, so the game restarts after a certain amount of time and the player doesn't have to click the green flag.

+--- /task ---

+--- task ---

-Add looks{:class='block3looks'} blocks to create a walking animation for the player sprite.
+Add `looks`{:class='block3looks'} blocks to create a walking animation for the player sprite.

 --- /task ---